 |Breed Characteristics||This fox-like dog was originally bred to be a hunter and has keen senses of sight and smell.
 Muscular in nature, shiba’s have deep-set dark eyes and alert triangular ears.
 The shiba has a soft double coat that’s generally honey or tan on the top of their back and white on their stomach and neck.
 They can also come in red or black varieties.
 With the signature curly tail (also known as a sickle-shaped tail) a shiba is a good looking, active dog.|

 Shibas are prone to skin allergies.
-Using a hairdryer or a small hoover over the dog’s fur helps get rid of dirt, dandruff, and fleas.
-When getting your shiba puppy, be sure to ask the breeder or shelter if they’ve been checked for any eye issues, hip dysplasia, and patella luxation.
+Using a blowdryer or a shop vacuum over the dog’s fur helps get rid of dirt, dandruff, and fleas.
+When getting your shiba puppy, be sure to ask the breeder if they’ve been checked for any eye issues, hip dysplasia, and patella luxation.

 |Life Span||Shiba inus live between 13-16 years on average.|

 Who’s the best human for a shiba inu?

 Shiba inus can live in warm and cooler climates, as their thick coat can shed to a thinner summer coat.
 They’re very clean dogs and adapt to city or country life easily.
 Great for families and single people, they’re very loyal to their humans.